-- 33 Introducing new species in an environment not only triggers serious ethical questions, it can also have unforeseen consequences, such as undesired crossings or mutations. - 34 Moreover, while jatropha pre-exists on all Eco-Carbone project sites as a hedge, farmers are initially still either reluctant to establish the tree in a plantation or rely on their knowledge of the tree as a rustic species to limit their maintenance of it.
-Their acceptance es, farmers were willing to plant jatropha only on land lost often a customary land right.
-Interestingly, in Laos vas a way for farmers to secure formally their land right tate government financed the establishment of jatropha orogramme.
-The plantations were established but neither ain reason being the land where the plantations had been hantry and Degail, 2011).
+- Introducing new species in an environment not only triggers serious ethical questions, it can also have unforeseen consequences, such as undesired crossings or mutations. - Moreover, while jatropha pre-exists on all Eco-Carbone project sites as a hedge, farmers are initially still either reluctant to establish the tree in a plantation or rely on their knowledge of the tree as a rustic species to limit their maintenance of it.
+Their acceptance would have been even lower had they not known the plant in the first place.